RaphaelUCL/Raphael_Medioni/README.md

 # About Me & My Projects

-This GitHub repository showcases a selection of projects developed as part of both academic training and personal exploration in applied mathematics, quantitative finance, and programming.
+This GitHub repository presents a selection of projects developed as part of both academic training and personal exploration in applied mathematics, quantitative finance, and programming.

-The projects are primarily theoretical, and I plan to further develop some of them through internships or during my future academic studies.
-They aim to tackle real-world problems using advanced mathematical tools and quantitative techniques.
+The projects are primarily theoretical in nature, and I intend to further develop some of them through internships or during my future academic studies.
+They aim to bridge theoretical foundations with practical applications, and are designed to be usable with real-world data.

-If you'd like to discuss any of these projects, share feedback, or get in touch, feel free to reach out — my contact information is available at the bottom of the page.
+If you would like to discuss any of these projects, share feedback, or get in touch, please feel free to reach out — my contact details are available at the bottom of the page.

 ---

 ## Overview

-Currently in my final year of a Bachelor of Arts and Sciences at UCL, I specialize in mathematics and civil engineering.
-I'm passionate about science and about applying mathematics, statistics, and engineering principles to finance.
+Currently in my final year of a Bachelor of Arts and Sciences at UCL, I specialise in mathematics and civil engineering.
+I’m passionate about science and about applying mathematics, statistics, and engineering principles to finance.

-I'm currently writing my final year thesis on algorithmic market making, with a focus on building a system that could be used on Polymarket.
+I am currently writing my final-year dissertation on algorithmic market making, with a focus on developing a system that could be deployed on Polymarket.

-Deeply fascinated by entrepreneurship, my long-term goal is to launch my own proprietary trading shop.
+Deeply fascinated by entrepreneurship, my long-term goal is to launch my own proprietary trading firm.

-Outside of academics, I’m passionate about poker, perfumery, and contemporary art.
+Outside of academics, I’m passionate about poker, skiing, and contemporary art.

 ---